This post was written by my friend and Five Figure Niche Site student, Marty McLeod.

 The rest is additional content we’ll need to create not just for the products we’re recommending but to add real value to the reader as well as provide value in Google’s search engine results pages (SERPs).

 However, while it’s great to have a focus keyword to aim for, what about that long list of potential keywords we have?
-Can we use the additional unused keywords as secondary keywords?
+Can we use the additional unused keywords as supporting keywords?
 Not only can we, but it’s a great way to optimize a post for additional SEO value.

 That’s because posts don’t rank for only one keyword in Google.
 In fact, you’d be surprised how many keywords a post can gain traffic for in Google’s eyes.